Gamecocks host seven games, set to play one at Chesterfield HS

-South Carolina has seen its star rise again in the collegiate softball world, and head coach Beverly Smith has guided that process in her three years as head coach, as she oversees all aspects of the program and works most closely on the field with the pitchers.
+South Carolina has seen its star rise again in the collegiate softball world, and head coach Beverly Smith has guided that process since arriving as head coach in July of 2010.
+She oversees all aspects of the program and works most closely on the field with the pitchers.
+As a head coach, Smith's overall record is 229-179, becoming only the second Gamecock softball coach with over 100 career wins.

 Samie Garcia became the second Gamecock under Smith to garner Easton All-America accolades, taking a first-team spot in 2013.
 Garcia also made the All-SEC second team, joining Lauren Lackey as Gamecocks under Smith to earn both honors.
 Garcia also garnered a selection in the fourth round of the National Pro Fastpitch Draft, the first Gamecock under Smith to receive that distinction.
 Two of Smith's pitchers earned one of the SEC weekly awards in 2013 as well.
 In three years, Smith's teams have broken or re-broken 11 raw offensive team records.
 In per-game stats, Smith's teams now hold eight of the 16 categories tracked in the record book.
 As a head coach, Smith's overall record is 83-87.